deciduously/markov/post.md

 }
 ```

-The meat of our program expects concrete values, not `Option<T>`, and like good responsible Rustaceans we return a `Result<T, E>`, specifcally a `Result<(), Box<dyn Error>`.
+The meat of our program expects concrete values, not `Option<T>`, and like good responsible Rustaceans we return a `Result<T, E>`, specifically a `Result<(), Box<dyn Error>`.
 Our success type, `()` stands for `unit` which is the empty tuple, akin to `void`.
 This demo will just be outputting our random text to `stdout`, there's no value to return.
 If you wanted to store the generated text and pass it to another part of your program, this might look like `Result<String, Box<dynError>>`.
 The `Box<dyn Error>` type we're using for the Error type merits a little more explaining.

 A [`Box<T>`](https://doc.rust-lang.org/std/boxed/index.html) is a boxed value - a basic heap-allocated value of type `T`.
 Specifically the `Box` is a pointer to it, but a Rust-y smart pointer that knows about ownership and borrowing.
 It's got a big name but it's just a pointer, nothing else.
 This is useful because the `Box` has a size known at compile time, even if the value it points to may not.
-The thing in the box with the `dyn Trait` syntax is a [*trait object*](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).  `Error` from `std::error` is a trait that many types implement.
+The thing in the box with the `dyn Trait` syntax is a [*trait object*](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).  `Error` from `std::error` is a trait that many different types of more specific errors types implement.
 Using `dyn Error` we cover any type that implements the `Error` trait.
-This allows us to pass and catch many different types of errors in one function easily.
+This allows us to pass and catch all the different types of errors in one function easily.

 If you're brand new to Rust and that was a little too breezy, you're in for a real treat outside the scope of this post but don't worry - this part isn't necessary to understand the Markov bits below!
 It's just some Rust boilerplate for clean and happy error handling without much setup.